Fototux/iBeacon-Scanner/README.md

 https://www.switchdoc.com/2014/08/ibeacon-raspberry-pi-scanner-python/
 ________________________________________

-Editet January 2020, Daniel Lehmann, github@fototux.com
+Edited January 2020, Daniel Lehmann, github@fototux.com
 ________________________________________

 blescan.py is a python program designed to read iBeacon advertizments using a linux system.
 There might be a way to run python-bluez on Windows or MAC systems but this not covered.